feedbin/extract/README.md

 2. Built-in authorization system.

 3. Performance.
-In my experience running it on a vm has been faster than the lambda version.
+In my experience, running it on a VM has been faster than the lambda version.

 Here's a graph where you can see a decrease in average response time around the `17.
 Feb` mark.
 This is when Feedbin switched from the lambda hosted version, to extract running on a VPS.